rietta/git_time_extractor/readme.md

 - `cd /path/to/your/repository`
 - `git_time_extractor > time_log.csv`

+### Filtering for a specific year
+One basic usage of `git_time_extractor` is to tabulated time spent on a project in a particular year.
+Using a year filter is a way to restrict the output to just records for days in a given calendar year.

+`git_time_extractor -y 2014 -i ~/Projects/GreatOpenSourceWork`

+Will scan the git repo in `~/Projects/GreatOpenSourceWork`, reporting only on the days between January 1, 2014, and December 31, 2015.
 ## 2. Analysis

 Once the you have used Git Time Extractor to prepare a CSV file, you can perform a lot of different analysis operations using a spreadsheet.
 See the [examples spreadsheets](examples/) for some ideas.